WilliamZhang20/8-bit-synch-counter/docs/info.md

 ## How it works

-Increases count on every clock cycle, or loads given value if enabled
+Increases count on every clock cycle, or loads given value if enabled.
+Receiving outputs is also an option by the user.

 ## How to test

-not done
+Run `make` in the test folder.

 ## External hardware